jacehalvorson/nfl_stats_prototype/README.md

 ## Potential improvements

 > Alternating row colors

 Rows should alternate color so lining up stats with players is easier

 > Data Export to .xlsb

 Only .txt and .csv are currently supported.
-The framework to check for the pyxll package is implemented but the file I/O isn't
+The framework to check for the pyxll package is implemented but the file I/O is not

 > Improved layout

 Considering placing buttons above and below the stats instead of on the left side.

 > Bugs with fixed table width

 Too many attributes with wide enough names extends beyond the end of the window

 > Different data source

 Collecting data drom a different source would allow a full data download instead of loading one page at a time, which would significantly improve load times.